Kayla Finley made three mistakes.

 These three mistakes combined led to her arrest and criminal charges for the nine-year-old offense of failing to return a rented video.

-As FOX Carolina reported on Friday, Finley learned that when you interact with the police, for whatever reason, they will likely run a check on you.
+On Friday, Finley learned that when you interact with the police for whatever reason, they will likely run a check on you.
 She may have known that, but was at least surprised to learn that in her case this turned up an outstanding warrant.
 The video briefly shows the warrant, which was indeed issued in Pickens County in September 2005 for failing to return “1 VIDEO, [NAMELY] MONSTER-IN-LAW….”
 Finley was definitely surprised to be arrested for this dastardly offense, let alone to be charged almost a decade after the alleged crime.
 She vowed to fight the charges.

 The report calls this incident “crazy,” and it is, but not for the reason you might expect.